 4. If your child is between sizes, size up rather than down.
 A snug waistband that gaps at the legs is a leak waiting to happen.

-The 4–7 and 8–15 sizes are not just scaled up versions of each other.
+The 4–7 and 8–15 sizes are not just scaled-up versions of each other.
 The 8–15 has greater absorbent capacity, longer front-to-back coverage, and wider leg openings.
-For a child who wets heavily overnight, putting them in the smaller size to save money or because it “still fits the waist” frequently results in leaks — not because the product has failed, but because it was never designed for that volume or body shape.
+For a child who wets heavily overnight, putting them in the smaller size to save money or because it “still fits the waist” often results in leaks — not because the product has failed, but because it was never designed for that volume or body shape.

 If you’re already seeing leaks on the 8–15 size, the issue is likely not the size but the design.
 Why overnight pull-ups leak is a separate problem worth understanding — capacity and fit are only part of the picture.